Similarity-as-Evidence: Calibrating Overconfident VLMs for Interpretable and Label-Efficient Medical Active Learning: Method

 \subsubsection{Similarity Evidence Head (SEH)}

 While a VLM's raw similarity vector $\mathbf{s}$ is often miscalibrated for direct decision-making, it contains a rich prior regarding the model's intrinsic uncertainty.
 Standard methods discard this information by forcing a rigid softmax normalization.
-The SEH is designed to harness this prior by reframing the similarity vector as the relative allocation ratios for a total evidence budget.
+The SEH, detailed in supplementary Sec.~\ref{sec:SEH-arch}, harnesses this prior by reframing the similarity vector as the relative allocation ratios for a total evidence budget.

 Specifically, given the frozen VLM image embedding $\mathbf{x} = f_{\mathrm{img}}(x)$ and its corresponding class-similarity vector $\mathbf{s}$, SEH estimates a scalar strictly positive evidence strength $\lambda$.
 This parameter $\lambda$ is trained to jointly reflect sample difficulty and intrinsic VLM confidence.
 SEH adopts a dual-branch MLP architecture with batch normalization (BN), ReLU, and dropout (rate $0.1$).
 The feature branch encodes $\mathbf{x}$ into $z_f$ via a two-layer MLP, while the similarity branch maps $\mathbf{s}$ to $z_s$.
 The concatenated representation $[z_f; z_s]$ is fused by a shallow MLP followed by a softplus activation to enforce positivity: